mjbradvica/personal-website-articles/2022/coding-standard-series/two-npm-packages-for-frontend-projects.md

-# Two npm packages for every frontend project
+# Two npm Packages for Every Frontend Project

 If you are using a javascript or typescript frontend framework, use [ESLint](https://eslint.org/) with [Prettier](https://prettier.io/) and never look back.

-ESLint is a linter that contains best practice coding standards such as making sure non-void functions have a return statement and that variables are declared properly.
+ESLint is a linter that contains best practice coding standards, such as enforcing that function return types and variables are declared properly.

-Prettier is a pure style enforcement tool that enforces spacing, semi-colons, and white space.
+Prettier is a pure styling tool that automates spacing, semi-colons, and white space.

 When put together and enforced via the compiler, your application becomes consistent throughout and provides a constant feedback loop to your developers on what is correct and what is not.

-If you are using a recent version of React, Angular, or Vue that was scaffolded via their respective CLI's, then you probably already have one or both installed already.
+If you are using a recent version of React, Angular, or Vue application that was scaffolded via their respective CLI's, then you probably have one (or both) installed already.

-These projects already have predefined rule sets and plugins that already have a majority of the rules you need defined and ready to go.
+These projects come with predefined rule sets and plugins that contain a majority of the rules needed.
 You should have to define very few if any custom rules.

-## ESLint with Angular
+## ESLint

-If you are using Angular, the [angular-eslint](https://github.com/angular-eslint/angular-eslint) package can install everything you need, and even remove tslint for you.

-## ESLing with React or Vue

-If you are using React or Vue without ESLint, then sadly currently there isn't a option available to add it as easily as their is with Angular.
-My recommendation is to create another React or Vue project on the side and then copy the npm packages and configuration files over into your project.
+If you are using Angular, the [angular-eslint](https://github.com/angular-eslint/angular-eslint) package can install everything you need and even remove tslint for you.
+If you are using React or Vue without ESLint, sadly there is no alternative to add it easily.
+My recommendation is to create another React or Vue project on the side and then copy the npm packages and configuration files into your project.

-## Prettier recommendations
+## Prettier

-I also highly recommend using the [eslint-config-prettier](https://www.npmjs.com/package/eslint-config-prettier) and [eslint-plugin-prettier](https://www.npmjs.com/package/eslint-plugin-prettier) plugins to have a more seamless experience integrating the two together.
+I highly recommend using the [eslint-config-prettier](https://www.npmjs.com/package/eslint-config-prettier) and [eslint-plugin-prettier](https://www.npmjs.com/package/eslint-plugin-prettier) plugins to have a more seamless experience integrating the two.

 ## Conclusion

-A frontend project with and without the one-two punch of ESLint and Prettier is a night and day comparison.
-Utilizing the two together will enforce a consistent coding style that will simplify your job as a manager and architect as you will have one less thing to worry about.
+A frontend project either with or without the one-two punch of ESLint and Prettier is night and day.
+Combining the two will enforce a consistent coding style that simplifies your job as manager and architect.
+ESLint and Prettier, in conjunction, keep a sterile development environment so that issues don't fester.